How early should I arrive at the airport before my flight?

 If you believe you lost your item on an airplane, please check with your airline.
 Visit our Lost & Found page for a list of airport contacts.

 I need a wheelchair.
 What do I do?

 This service is provided by each airline.
 Make the arrangement in advance when you make your airline reservation or ask for a wheelchair when checking in with the airline.
+You can also call (801) 744-4292.
 Should you need additional assistance, contact the Airport Control Center at (801) 575-2401.

 How do I pay for parking and what does it cost?

-You can pay with a credit card as you enter, at a pre-pay machine as you leave each terminal or with a cashier at the exit plaza.
+You can pay with a credit card as you enter or exit, or with a cashier at the exit plaza.
 For current parking rates and availability, call (801) 575-2887 or visit our Parking page.

 What is the cost of light rail to downtown Salt Lake City and how often does it run?

 Adult one-way fare for light rail/TRAX is $2.50 for passengers 6-64.
 Passengers 65 and older, Medicare card holders and pre-qualified persons with disabilities can ride TRAX one-way for $1.25.
 Fares are subject to change.